-King County Department of Local Services staff attended a social event at Mt Si Senior Center for Spanish-speaking people aged 55 years and older on May 9, 2022.
-The SeaMar program started 25 years ago and is designed for people aged 55 years and older who speak Spanish to talk to folks their age.
+King County Department of Local Services staff attended a social event at Mt Si Senior Center for Spanish-speaking seniors on May 9, 2022.
+The SeaMar program started 25 years ago and is designed for seniors who speak Spanish to talk to folks their age.
 The program also helps with transportation to medical appointments and other benefit assistance like social security and citizenship.
 In the subarea, SeaMar events take place in Carnation and North Bend.